munnep/nothing_module_test/README.md

 This repo has a vagrant box to easily use for testing the example described in this repository [https://github.com/kikitux/nothing-module/tree/master/example](https://github.com/kikitux/nothing-module/tree/master/example)

-You can then test the nothin-module repo with kitchen-terraform as described in the earlier mentioned repository
+You can then test the nothing-module repo with kitchen-terraform as described in the earlier mentioned repository

 # Prerequisites